-- 1) Conditions around the subject site at grade level, including along sidewalks and walkways, within the landscaped area and parking lot to the east of Building A, and at building entrances will be acceptable for their intended uses throughout the year. - 2) Wind conditions within the common amenity terraces at Level 11 of both buildings will be suitable for sitting at least 75% of the time during the summer season and at least 70% of the time during the spring and autumn seasons, which is acceptable. - 3) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no pedestrian areas surrounding the subject site at grade level were found to experience conditions that could be considered uncomfortable or dangerous.
+- Wind conditions around the subject site at grade level, including along Scott Street, along Ashton Avenue, at all building access points, and throughout all landscaped areas, will be acceptable for their intended uses throughout the year. - 2) Wind conditions within the common amenity terraces at Level 7 will be suitable for a mix of sitting and standing during the summer.
+Mitigation will be required to provide sitting conditions at least 80% of the time during the typical use period, defined as late spring to early autumn.
+A formal wind comfort mitigation strategy will be confirmed during detailed design development, which may include raised perimeter guards and/or local wind barriers inboard of the perimeter. - 3) Within the context of typical weather patterns, which exclude anomalous localized storm events such as tornadoes and downbursts, no areas surrounding the subject site at grade level were found to experience conditions that are considered dangerous.